chaulina/mononoke/README.md

 # Mononoke

-Mononoke is my chatbot-framework hobby-framework.
-This is not meant to be a serious project, since my purpose of creating this is just for learning and understanding chatbot in the details.
+Mononoke is my chatbot-framework hobby-project.
+This is not meant to be a serious project, since my purpose of creating this is just to learn and understanding chatbot in the details.

 To achieve the quest, I will use a very minimal amount of third-party libraries.